The Hollywood Athletic Club was founded by showbiz heavyweights including Charlie Chaplin, Rudolph Valentino and Cecil B. DeMille.

 Chris Blackwell establishes the new headquarters for Island Records at The Hollywood Athletic Club.

 The squash courts are converted into a state of art, full-service recording facility known as Baby’O Studios and founded by Rafael Villafane and Rick Perrotta.
-Joe Strummer, the Beach Boys and George Clinton (Parliament) all frequently recorded there.
+The Clash’s lead singer Joe Strummer, the Beach Boys, and George Clinton (Parliament) all frequently recorded there.

 The Nourmand family acquires ownership of the property with a commitment to preserving the architectural integrity of the Hollywood landmark.